 The reviewer continues.
 “The thing I like about Thermoclear is that you don’t have to replace the head of the machine after every 30 uses like Zeno.
 The manual says you should replace it every six months, but I’ve had mine over a year and it still works OK.
 It leaves a little red spot, but it is totally flat so it is easier to conceal.”

 If you have been using the same device for a year, it definitely does not cure acne.
 But the reviewer continues, “The whole thing costs $150, which is pretty steep.
 But if you live the United States, shipment is free, which is pretty cool.”
 The Zeno Hot Spot, incidentally, actually retails for US $39.99 with free shipping to US $199.99 with shipping extra, depending on the site your visit.

-Just below the surface of the skin there is a strong but flexible network of fibers made of collagen.
+Just below the surface of the skin there is a strong but flexible network of fibers made of collagen1.
 When the skin is young, these fibers are wound into cords made of a triple helix of protein, held together by smaller chains of protein.
 As the skin ages, the skin makes about 1% less collagen every year.
 The cords of collagen that hold the skin in place gradually weaken.
-The skin forms sags and bags, first around the eyes, and then on the chin and jaw line, and gradually over the entire face.
+The skin forms sags and bags2, first around the eyes, and then on the chin and jaw line, and gradually over the entire face.

 The cross-links between the weakening cords of collagen, however, multiply.
 They pull and twist the skin into wrinkles, and tighten the skin around pores.
 People who did not have acne as teens may get acne for the first time at the age of 30, 40, 50, or even later in life, along with sags, bags, and wrinkles.